Democratic Cash Cow Ed Buck Guilty in Deranged ‘Party and Play’ Case

-Ed Buck, a disgraced Democratic donor who swam in elite social circles for decades, was convicted on Tuesday of luring men to his home to satisfy a twisted “party and play” fetish that led to the deaths of two people.
+Ed Buck, a disgraced Democratic donor who swam in elite social circles for decades, was convicted on Tuesday of luring Black men to his home to satisfy a twisted and fatal “party and play” fetish.

 Buck, 66, was convicted of all nine charges against him, including supplying the methamphetamine that killed two Black men in his West Hollywood apartment: Gemmel Moore, a 26-year-old who died in July 2017, and 55-year-old Timothy Dean, who died in January 2019.
 Buck was also found guilty of distributing methamphetamine, maintaining a drug den, and enticing Moore and another man to travel to Los Angeles for prostitution.